mmistakes/minimal-mistakes/_docs/01-quick-start-guide.md

 {% include base_path %}

 Minimal Mistakes has been developed to be 100% compatible with hosting a site on [GitHub Pages](https://pages.github.com/).
-To get up and running with a new GitHub repository quickly, follow these steps.
+To get up and running with a new GitHub repository quickly, follow these steps or jump ahead to the [full installation guide]({{ base_path }}/docs/installation/).

 ## Fork the Theme